 Rain rot is caused by bacteria called Dermatophilus congolensis.
 This bacteria is quite the opportunist.
 It lies dormant on the horse’s skin until prolonged wetness, humidity, or insect bites provide the perfect conditions for it to awaken and invade.

-Once the skin is compromised, the bacteria get busy, causing lesions and scabs.
+The bacteria get busy once the skin is compromised, causing lesions and scabs.

 Signs and Symptoms/Appearance